anika24/customer_ticket_mood_logger/README.md

 A Streamlit application that lets users:

 - Log a mood of a customer submitted ticket with timestamp and optional notes
-- Store mood entries in a Google Sheet using a service account
+- Store mood entries in a Google Sheet
 - Visualize mood counts for a selected date or date range
 - Toggle visibility of the bar chart

 ---